 Because I’m not a knitter by any stretch and this project is going to be hung on the wall vs. handled (like a blanket or scarf), I just trimmed a few loops to create regular yarn and…please don’t kill me, knitters…hot glued it to the back.

 To create the face, ears, and legs, I cut black felt on my Cricut, using the Rotary Blade.
-I then used white iron-on to create her eye, adhering it to the felt using my Wisteria EasyPress (which is an exclusive at JOANN!).
-You can download the free SVG file here.
+I then used white iron-on to create her eye, adhering it to the felt using my EasyPress.
+You can download the free SVG file below.
 You can also just cut face, ears, and legs from felt by hand, and then use white craft or puff paint to draw the eye.
 I attached her face, ears, and legs using a bit of hot glue.

 I wanted my sheep to have a bit of sturdiness, so I also glued a felt oval to the back.
 This really helped her hang perfectly.
 To hang, I attached a piece of ribbon to the back using more hot glue.